Hurtak/sshfs-box/README.md

     - `Required` field
     - `String` of local folder where remote locations will be mounted.
     - If folder does not exist, it will be created automatically.

-## Force unmout

-- tries to be ndeestructive, only kills processes created with sshfs box

 ## Screenshots